ThomasJefferson.com is my new home

 October 21, 1809 - Age 66

-Met for the first time 19-year-old John Tyler, future President, when visiting his father Virginia Governor John Tyler, Sr., who was my college roommate at William and Mary
+Met for the first time 19-year-old John Tyler, future President, when visiting his father Virginia Governor John Tyler, Sr., who was my classmate at William and Mary

 January 1, 1812 - Age 68